flashbots/rpc-endpoint/README.md

 If a transaction is sent to the Flashbots relay instead of the public mempool, you cannot see the status on Etherscan or other explorers.
 Flashbots provides a Protect Transaction API to get the status of these private transactions: **https://protect.flashbots.net/**

-## Transaction Frontrunning Protection Evaluation Rules

-Not all transactions need frontrunning protection, and in fact some transactions cannot be sent to Flashbots at all.
-To reflect this we evaluate transactions in two ways:
-- Does the transaction use more than 42,000 gas?
-If it doesn't then the Flashbots Relay will reject it, and we're not aware of use cases that use such low gas that need frontrunning protection.
-Thus, we send low gas transactions to the mempool.
-- Does the transaction call one of a few whitelisted functions, such as an ERC20 approval, that don't need frontrunning protection?
-If so then we send it to the mempool.

-We're open to new ways of evaluating what needs frontrunning protection and welcome PRs to this end.

 ## Usage

 To send your transactions through the Flashbots Protect RPC please refer to the [quick-start guide](https://docs.flashbots.net/flashbots-protect/rpc/quick-start/).